Make mulled wine a winner

 in plastic cups £2 each.

-mulled wine at a fireworks event on Friday - everyone loved it, one
+Sainsbury's ready-made mulled wine at a fireworks event on Friday -

-less thing to worry about, any leftovers sale or return.
-Two
+everyone loved it.
+One less thing to worry about and any leftovers

 Katie Cora Lynne Ingram: 'It's easy to make!